 To make your next road trip even better, we put together an epic playlist of classic travel songs, sing-along-anthems and surely lots of new discoveries for you.
 Achtung: not all lyrics are “family-friendly”.

 Happier Road Trip!
 (The Ultimate Happier Place Road Trip Playlist on Spotify)

 The embedded Spotify playlist above only shows the first 100 (of over 200) songs.
-To listen to all of them, click through to The Ultimate Happier Place Road Trip Playlist on Spotify – and make sure to like the playlist over there so you can always find it again.
+To listen to all of them, click through to The Ultimate Happier Place Road Trip Playlist on Spotify – and make sure to follow the playlist on Spotify, so you can always find it again.

 Initially, we created this road trip songs playlist on Spotify – because it’s what we use and because you can listen to all the travel songs for free on Spotify with the basic free Spotify account.
 However, if you want to download the songs, listen to the playlist in order, and avoid ads, you’d have to pay for a premium Spotify account.
 So we’re also working on exporting the list to other streaming services to give you more options.

 UPDATE 6/24/2020: the Ultimate Happier Road Trip Songs Playlist is now available on YouTube and a few more streaming services.
 All the new platforms can be found below.
 We also just added more new songs!

 On which other platforms would you like to listen?
 Leave us a comment or try the live chat at the bottom right of the screen.